joziano/tools-for-quantum-espresso-pdos/README.md

   When using this tool, please cite:

+  J. R. M. Monteiro and Henrique Pecinatto.
+(2022). joziano/tools-for-quantum-espresso-pdos (v1.0).
+Zenodo. https://doi.org/10.5281/zenodo.5976058

   1) The pdos-sum.sh program is an auxiliary tool for sumpdos.x from the
      open-source Quantum ESPRESSO suite for quantum simulation of materials;